University Catalog 2024-2025

 Career Opportunities

 MEAS undergraduate degree programs provide talented students with the foundation of scientific knowledge required for careers in government, industry, or academia.
-Many students pursue graduate degrees and pursue careers in industry, at government agencies and in academia.
+Many students pursue graduate degrees after completion of an undergraduate degree in Meteorology.

 Meteorology graduates enjoy careers in weather forecasting, air quality assessment, development of weather products and services, broadcast communications, and advanced research.
 Marine meteorologists study ocean-generated weather systems.
 Their research is yielding practical benefits such as refined prediction of storm surge, which has streamlined evacuation efforts during severe storms along the Carolina coast.
 Meteorology graduates with an air quality emphasis work for environmental firms, regulatory agencies, and in applied research.
 Study of air quality and how air pollution is transported and dispersed is a rapidly expanding field in the atmospheric sciences.